fregante/Awesome-WebExtensions/README.md

 Apps that help you manage your extensions.

 - [Chrome Webstore Upload](https://github.com/DrewML/chrome-webstore-upload-cli) - Upload the extension to the Chrome Web Store via cli (or on Travis, automatically).
-- [mozilla/Web-ext](https://github.com/mozilla/web-ext) Command line tool to help build, run, and test WebExtensions.
+- [mozilla/web-ext](https://github.com/mozilla/web-ext) Command line tool to help build, run, and test WebExtensions.
 - [chromepet](https://github.com/ZenHubIO/chromepet) - Get notified when your new version has been published.
-- [inline-install](https://github.com/alykoshin/inline-install) - Simplify the installation of the extension directly from your website.
-- [wemf](https://github.com/pastak/wemf) - Format and validate `manifest.json`.
-- [maniver](https://github.com/ragingwind/maniver) - Bump the extension version via cli.
 - [chrome-ext-downloader](https://github.com/jiripospisil/chrome-ext-downloader) - Download any extension on Chrome Web Store to see how they do it.
 - [unzip-crx](https://github.com/peerigon/unzip-crx) - Unzips Google Chrome (crx) files.
 - [chrome-store-api](https://github.com/acvetkov/chrome-store-api) - Chrome Web Store API wrapper.
-- [crx2ff](https://github.com/abarreir/crx2ff/) - Check the compatibility of a Chrome extension with the Firefox WebExtensions API.
-- [chromereload](https://github.com/HaNdTriX/chromereload) - Auto-reload your extension during development.
+- [Chrome extension source viewer](https://github.com/Rob--W/crxviewer) - WebExtension to view source code of extensions directly on the store.

 ## Testing